CRPropa/CRPropa3/Installation.md

 #### Recommended set-up

-There are different ways to install, set-up and use CRPropa, but for a common user case we can recommend the following one.
+There are different ways to install, set-up and use CRPropa, but for a common scenario we can recommend the following one.

 CRPropa is typically run on clusters where superuser access is not always available to a user.
 Besides that, it is easier to secure reproducibility of simulations in a user controlled and clean environment.
 Hence, for the recommended way we will choose installation in user's space without privileged access to a system.
 Python provides the most flexible access to CRPropa features so in this case we will require Python and therefore SWIG.
-To avoid clashes with a system python and its libraries, we will use python's virtual environment for this set-up, too.
+To avoid clashes with a system python and its libraries, we will use python's virtual environment for this set-up.

 In this procedure there are few extra steps compared to the already given plain installation from source, but later this set-up will be a worthwhile.